Last updated on December 27, 2022

 A belt can save or ruin any outfit.
 The same applies to the diamond girdle.
-Being a small part of a polished diamond, the girdle plays an important role in measuring the proportions of a stone and evaluating its cut quality.
+This small part of a polished diamond plays an important role in measuring the proportions of a stone and evaluating its cut quality.

 What Is a Diamond Girdle?

 The girdle is a narrow portion of a diamond separating the top (crown) and bottom (pavilion) parts of the stone.
-Being the widest part of any polished diamond, the girdle functions as the setting edge and plays an important role when measuring diamond proportions.
+The girdle, the widest part of any polished diamond, functions as the setting edge and plays an important role when measuring diamond proportions.

 To determine how well a diamond is cut, the other parts of the stone are compared with the girdle in terms of size.
 For example, diamond total depth, crown height, pavilion depth and culet size are expressed as a percentage of the girdle.